1amageek/STPPressGestureRecognizer/README.md

 # STPPressGestureRecognizer
 This is GestureRecognizer for iOS.
-It works like Fouce Touch.
+It works like Force Touch.

 This GestureRecognizer uses the private properties of the iOS.